awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-purchase-options.md

 Your launch template is configured for use with an Auto Scaling group\.
 For more information, see [Creating a Launch Template for an Auto Scaling Group](create-launch-template.md)\.

 IAM users can create an Auto Scaling group using a launch template only if they have permissions to call the `ec2:RunInstances` action\.
-For more information, see [Amazon EC2 Auto Scaling Identity\-Based Policy Examples](security_iam_id-based-policy-examples.md)\.
+For more information, see [Launch Template Support](ec2-auto-scaling-launch-template-permissions.md)\.

-## Creating an Auto Scaling Group with Multiple Purchase Options<a name="create-asg-multiple-purchase-options"></a>
+## Creating an Auto Scaling Group \(Console\)<a name="create-asg-multiple-purchase-options"></a>

 Follow these steps to create a fleet of On\-Demand Instances and Spot Instances that you can scale\.

 Amazon EC2 Auto Scaling has changed the Auto Scaling group interface\.
 By default, you're shown the old user interface, but you can switch to the new user interface\.
 This topic contains steps for both\.